nlmaca/Wowza_Installers/README.md

 # Wowza Installers
 I got tired to run the same commands over and over again when i was testing with wowza.
 So i made some installers for it.
-I mainly focus on Ubuntu setups, although i have made an 4.7.7 installer for CentOS 7.6
+I mainly focus on Ubuntu setups, although i have made a 4.7.7 installer for CentOS 7.6

 ## Update march 17 2020
 - New ubuntu 18.04.x + Wowza StreamingEngine 4.8.0 incl java OpenJDK 12